Australia's Identified Mineral Resources

 Regulation of the Australian mining industry is the responsibility of state and territory government agencies.
 These agencies administer a range of mining, health and safety regulations and legislation relevant to the mining industry.
 State government mines departments are responsible for granting exploration and mining tenements and for collecting mining royalty payments from the companies.

-The minerals industry is Australia's largest export earner with mineral exports accounting for 50 to 60 per cent of the annual value of total exports of goods and services in recent years.
-In current dollar terms, the value of Australian mineral exports (excluding oil and gas) increased from $45.9 billion in 2002-03 to $145.6 billion in 2012-13, dominated by iron ore, coal, gold, copper, alumina/aluminum, and nickel.
+Mineral exports account for around half the annual value of total exports of goods and services in recent years.
+The value of Australian mineral exports (excluding oil and gas) has increased fourfold from $42.5 billion in 2000‑01 to $173.6 billion in 2016‑17, dominated by iron ore, coal, gold, copper and alumina/aluminum.
 The major increase in the overall value of mineral exports in this period reflects increases in both production and commodity prices.

 Impacts of improved technologies